 It was a Saturday morning in mid-October when Elsa and her sisters---Miranda, Lara, and Louise, were rescued from slaughter.
 For the past one and half years, Elsa laid eggs for a commercial egg laying farm.
 Willem and Liane Morsink have been doing rescues like this since they first formed their microsanctuary, Ex Legkipjes NL in 2011.
 The sanctuary is located north of the Netherlands, in a small farmhouse with a piece of land where they house rescued animals, with a focus on ex-battery hens.

 When Willem and Liane Morsink first laid eyes on Elsa, they saw a very skinny, dehydrated, and starving little hen.
-She was also shivering for she had almost no feathers covering her frail little body to help keep her warm.
-The little hen was also very skittish and scared of people.
-They loaded 13 hens into a crate and moved them inside their car.
-The other hens were to be adopted out by other rescues.
+She was also shivering as she had almost no feathers covering her frail little body to help keep her warm.
+The hen was also very skittish and scared of people.

 Elsa and her sisters in the crate, on their way to safety

 Even though it was a weekend, on the drive back, Willem and Liane stopped by their veterinary clinic, Dierenkliniek Makatsi.
-They had already spoken to their veterinarian, Dr. Shirley Hendriks about their rescue ahead of time, so she was ready and prepared for them to arrive---and on the weekend nonetheless!
+They had already spoken to their veterinarian, Dr. Shirley Hendriks about their rescue ahead of time, so she was ready and prepared for the hens upon their arrive.

 Upon arrival at the vet clinic, Willem and Liane opened the crate to determine which hen would be examined first.
-They immediately noticed that a puddle of blood had accumulated on the floor of the crate.
-It soon became apparent that one of the hens was bleeding from her vent---her vent had prolapsed.
-When this occurs in hens, it may often be described by chicken keepers as, “it looked like her insides were coming out.”
-This hen was Elsa---who was immediately rushed inside and onto Dr. Hendriks examination table.
+There was a puddle of blood on the floor of the crate.
+One of the hens was bleeding from the vent, which had prolapsed.
+This hen was Elsa, who was immediately rushed inside the clinic to Dr. Hendriks.

 Elsa getting cleaned up